zoomix/ionic_feeder/README.md

 ##TODO:

-* "Push all" button to sync all current feedings.
 * Merge sync better.
 Go back.
 * Decide how many feedings to sync (what time period)
 * Only scroll the list, not the buttons